mneri/pnglatex/README.md

 `pnglatex` depends on `dvipng`, `imagemagick`, `latex` and `optipng` packages.

 ## Tips
+Using `xargs` you can generate and open your image with a one-liner; for example:

+    $ pnglatex -f "E=mc^2" | xargs eog

+Omitting `-f` option will start interactive mode.

+    $ pnglatex
+    Interactive mode (<Ctrl-D> to end):
+    E=mc^2

+Interactive mode is really useful when piping.

+    $ cat formula.tex | pnglatex

 Logs can give you a good idea of what went wrong.

     $ pnglatex -f "E=mc^2" -l out.log

-Using `xargs` you can generate and open your image with a one-liner; for example:

-    $ pnglatex -f "E=mc^2" | xargs eog

 ## Options
 + `-b <color>` Set the background color